New figures on the housing market - This is how much you have to earn to get a mortgage - News - Breaking Latest News

 In order to receive a mortgage from a bank, the buyer must be able to prove that they are sufficiently financially secure.
 In addition to the usual 20 percent equity, a household in Bern must have an annual income of over 300,000 francs in order to meet the affordability guidelines for the model home.
 If you don’t meet these requirements, you won’t get a mortgage.

-Legend: Many people are denied the dream of owning their own home like here in Niedergösgen/AG.
+Legend: Many people are denied the dream of owning their own home like here in Schönenwerd/SO.
 Keystone/Archive/ALESSANDRO DELLA BELLA

 If you want to buy the same model house in Zurich, you have to earn over half a million.
 Iazi expects a loan-to-value of 80 percent, an imputed interest rate of 4.5 percent and 1 percent additional costs.